Skip to main content

 At Northeastern, student success is a top priority.
 That’s why students work closely with academic and career advisors in order to develop an individualized career and academic plan that outlines the degree completion progress and sets students up for success after graduation.

-Coaches work with students to establish a plan based on their previous school and work experiences—identifying knowledge and skills gaps and determining the best path for addressing them.
+Coaches work with students to establish a plan based on their previous school and work experiences by identifying knowledge and skills gaps and determining the best path for addressing them.
 Together, the student and advisor chart a realistic, achievable, and timely path to graduation, before the student’s first class even begins.

 According to Bush, the factors mentioned above are the fundamental prerequisites of any degree completion program.
 If a program fails to meet these requirements, you should look for another program that does.